 Immediate family.
 The spouse, minor children, or blood relatives who reside in the immediate household of a certifying agent or an employee, inspector, contractor, or other personnel of the certifying agent.
-For the purpose of this part, the interest of a spouse, minor child, or blood relative who is a resident of the immediate household of a certifying agent or an employee, inspector, contractor, or other personnel of the certifying agent or an employee, inspector, contractor, or other personnel of the certifying agent.
+For the purpose of this part, the interest of a spouse, minor child, or blood relative who is a resident of the immediate household of a certifying agent or an employee, inspector, contractor, or other personnel of the certifying agent to be an interest of the certifying agent or an employee, inspector, contractor, or other certifying agent or an employee, inspector, contractor, or other certifying agent or an employee, inspector, contractor, or other certifying agent or an employee, inspector, contractor, or other personnel of the certifying agent.